stevejford/anytimereview/apps/domainmarketplace/docs/mvp.md

 # MVP Documentation Map
 \
 Purpose
-- Provide a single starting point that links the core documents required to plan, build, launch, and operate the Domain Rental Marketplace MVP.
+- Provide a single starting point that links the core documents required to plan, build, launch, and operate the Domain hire Marketplace MVP.

 How to Use This Map
 1. Start with the strategy and scope docs to understand the product vision and constraints.